Jul 26, 2022 · 11 minutes

 But, many will also engage intermediaries to help and be able to approach the market more widely.
 Intermediaries are interesting, but they are often not free (e.g. percentage of sales).

 A commonly known intermediary is lifetime deal platforms such as AppSumo.
 They serve a purpose and can help you generate leads, sales, and fame.
 But remember, you are maybe cannibalizing recurring revenue users for one-time deals.

 Although this factor tends more towards marketing rather than being distinctive, I think it should have a place.
-Many companies do their best to make beautiful materials and position themselves as experts or a full-service company.
+Many companies do their best to make beautiful materials and position themselves as experts or full-service company.
 What is your expertise? (outside selling your product)